ArenKDesai/Aren-s-Notes/graphics lec.md

 In 3D, the tangent to a surface (at a point) is a plane, and the normal to a surface (at a point) is a vector.

 ### Cameras
-There are three types of projection from 3D into 2D spaces ()
+There are three types of projection from 3D into 2D spaces:
+1. Orthographic